Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Implications

-A nonempty set $S$ $\subseteq \ZZ\sp{n}$ is called {\em \MMnat-convex} if it can be represented as the intersection of two \Mnat-convex sets, and similarly, a polyhedron $P$ $\subseteq \RR\sp{n}$ is called \MMnat-convex if it is the intersection of two \Mnat-convex polyhedra \cite[Section 4.7]{Mdcasiam}.
 It is known \cite[Lemma 5.7]{MS01rel} that a set $S$ $(\subseteq \ZZ\sp{n})$ is a box of integers if and only if it is both \LLnat-convex and \MMnat-convex, and an analogous statement is true for the polyhedral case.
 Here we show an alternative polyhedral proof, based on Theorem~\ref{THlnat2polydesc}, when the polyhedron is full-dimensional.

 \begin{proposition}[{\cite[Lemma 5.7]{MS01rel}}] \quad

 {\rm (1)} A polyhedron $P$ $(\subseteq \RR\sp{n})$ is a box of reals if and only if it is both \LLnat-convex and \MMnat-convex.

 {\rm (2)} A set $S$ $(\subseteq \ZZ\sp{n})$ is a box of integers if and only if it is both \LLnat-convex and \MMnat-convex. \end{proposition}